0x536b796ec3b578/injectum/README.md

 The library is built around a unidirectional data flow: `Builder` $\to$ `Configuration` $\to$ `Factory` $\to$ `Execution`.

 ### 1. The Builder Pattern
-The primary entry point is the InjectorBuilder.
+The primary entry point is the `InjectorBuilder`.
 It provides a fluent interface to construct an immutable injection configuration, ensuring all components (Strategy, Payload, Target) are valid before execution.
 - **Initialization**: `InjectorBuilder::new()` starts the chain.
 - **Validation**: The `build()` method enforces the presence of a strategy and payload.
 - **Execution**: The builder allows immediate execution via `.execute()`.